michal102/JavaBalls/README.md

 - Balls **brighten** with more **collisions**

 - Balls **emit sounds** upon collision
-  → Sound properties depend on ball **size, speed, density and number of collisions**
+  → Sound properties depend on ball **size, speed, density, number of collisions and position in window**
   → **High-density** collisions are **muffled**

 - A built-in **settings menu** allows customization of: